Gankare/portfolio/SpellSlingers/README.md

 ## *A brief game description*

 **Spellslingers** is a pixel art, top-down, local multiplayer arena shooter, where you conjure and combine elements to cast powerful spells.
-With 126 different combination of spells, you play 2-4 players and unleach you inner wizard upon eachother.
+With 126 different combination of spells, you play 2-4 players and unleash you inner wizard upon eachother.

 ---